30/4 As A Mixed Number

 30 = 4 * 7 + 2

 The quotient (7) represents the whole number part of the mixed number, and the remainder (2) represents the numerator of the fractional part.
-The denominator remains 4.
+Think about it: the denominator remains 4.
 This mathematically justifies the conversion process.

 Working with Mixed Numbers: Addition and Subtraction